Monthly Archives: November 2024

 Idea of Constant Becoming in Buddhism

-The idea of constant becoming also called “bhava” in Pali language means feeling.
+The idea of constant becoming also called “bhava” in Pali language means feeling of Self.
 Bhava or constant becoming means feeling of being the Self on account of association with the known and unknown.

-Constant becoming or Bhava is feeling of being Self, whether inner self on account of association with experiences or the Self on account of association with ideas of name, class, caste, nationality, gender, relations, inner self etc. Hence when the mind calms and body relax, then there is no association giving rise to “bhava” or feeling of being inner self or the Self.
+Constant becoming or Bhava is feeling of being the Self on account of association with ideas of name, class, caste, nationality, gender, relations, inner self etc. Hence when the mind calms and body relax, then there is no association giving rise to “bhava” or feeling of being inner self or the Self.

 Buddhist idea of constant becoming is based on transmigration of mind.
 However, in reality, it is not possible for mind to transmigrate intact because of it’s constantly changing nature subject to disintegration, dispersion and recycling just like body.